 Students in your situation are placed on financial aid probation for up to four terms (defined as summer, fall, and spring) while they are working to meet the standards above.

-If you choose not to work with an adviser to create an academic plan, do not meet the standards above, and are enrolled at Rutgers, you will need to find alternate ways to pay your term bill.
+If you choose not to work with an advisor to create an academic plan, do not meet the standards above, and are enrolled at Rutgers, you will need to find alternate ways to pay your term bill.

 What are my responsibilities while on financial aid probation?